The Seven-Year-Old is a voracious consumer of paper.

 A 500-sheet ream of 17″ x 22″ sheets of printer paper does weigh 20 lbs.
-And since the 8.5″ x 11″ sheets we use are only 1/4 the size, the 500-sheet reams we buy in the stores to feed our printers and art-making machines weigh only 5 lbs (more or less).
+But the 8.5″ x 11″ sheets we use are only one quarter of the size of the original sheet.
+As a result, the smaller 500-sheet reams we buy in the stores to feed our printers and art-making machines weigh only 5 lbs (more or less).

 - How much does 20 pound bond paper weigh?
 (How Stuff Works)